-- 299 This work was funded by the Lower Saxony Ministry of Science and Culture under grant num- - 300 ber 11-76251-13-3/19 ZN3488 (ZLE) within the Lower Saxony "Vorab" of the Volkswagen - 301 Foundation and was supported by the Center for Digital Innovations (ZDIN).
-The authors would - 302 also like to thank the German Federal Government, the German State Governments, and the - Joint Science Conference (GWK) for their funding and support as part of the NFDI4Energy con- - 304 sortium, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 305 501865131.
+- 299 This work was funded by the Lower Saxony Ministry of Science and Culture under grant number - 300 11-76251-13-3/19 ZN3488 (ZLE) within the Lower Saxony "Vorab" of the Volkswagen - 301 Foundation and was supported by the Center for Digital Innovations (ZDIN). - The authors would like to thank the German Federal Government, the German State Governments, - and the Joint Science Conference (GWK) for their funding and support as part of the NFDI4Energy - 304 consortium.
+The work was partially funded by the German Research Foundation (DFG) - - 305 501865131 within the German National Research Data Infrastructure (NFDI, www.nfdi.de).